Some Advice for Beginners

 4. Read the Error Messages

 If the compiler refuses to compile your code, then by all means read the errors messages.
-They may be cryptic but you might as well get used to them because it won’t be the first time you see them.
+They may be cryptic but you might as well get used to them because it won’t be the last time you see them.

 Runtime errors can be hard to figure out but the next item on this list may help you with that.